GlitchedPolygons/opsick/README.md

 ### How to configure

 Whether you built from sauce or grabbed pre-built binaries: it doesn't matter in terms of configuration.
-To configure your opsick instance, you need to open the `config.toml` file inside the directory where the opsick executable resides.
+All user-configurable settings reside in the opsick db (postgres) inside the "settings" table (as key-value pairs).

-Inside that file, you can customize your instance-specific user settings to whatever you need/want them to be (e.g. defining a user creation password, changing port numbers, etc...).
+You can customize your instance-specific user settings to whatever you need/want them to be (e.g. defining a user creation password, changing port numbers, etc...).
 By default, opsick listens to port `6677` by the way..

+Check out the `config.h` file for more infos about what can be customized.

+Opsick needs to know how to connect to the opsick postgres database: it looks for a read-only text file at the following path:

+* Linux
+* * `/var/opt/opsick/dbconn`
+* macOS
+* * `/usr/local/share/opsick/dbconn`

+In that text file you must have a valid `libpq` connection string.
+Check out the [postgres documentation](https://www.postgresql.org/docs/8.1/libpq.html#LIBPQ-CONNECT) for more information.

 ### API Documentation